 In 2023, each of the Company's named executive officers participated in the annual cash incentive program under the 2014 Plan.
 For Messrs.
 Lorber, Lampen, Kirkland and Bell, the following performance metrics were established for 2023: 62.5% of the payment was based on adjusted earnings before interest and taxes, or Adjusted EBIT, as defined in the 2014 Plan, of Liggett; and 37.5% of the payment was based on distributions to stockholders of the Company.
-For Mr. Anson, the following performance metrics were established for 2023: 50% of the payment was based on Liggett Adjusted EBIT and 50% was based on Liggett Unit Sales.
+For Mr. Anson, the following performance metrics were established for 2023: 50% of the payment was based on Liggett Adjusted EBIT (defined as Tobacco Adjusted Operating Income in the Company's earnings releases) and 50% was based on Liggett Volume (defined as total combustible cigarette unit volume in billions of units).
 The compensation and human capital committee selected Liggett Adjusted EBIT as a performance criterion for 2023 as it is commonly used to measure performance in the tobacco industry and Adjusted EBITA is commonly used to measure performance in the real estate brokerage industry; while selecting complementary metrics that incentivize management to seek strong stockholder returns and prioritize the Company's long-term performance.